NanoComp/meep/doc/docs/Python_User_Interface.md

 + in arrays of time-domain field components (as returned by `get_array`), empty dimensions *are not* collapsed;
 + in arrays of frequency-domain field components (as returned by `get_dft_array`), empty dimensions *are* collapsed.

-The `collapse` flag to `get_array_metadata` may be set to `True` to specify that empty dimensions are to be collapsed, as appropriate for metadata describing arrays of frequency-domain field components;
+The `collapse` flag to `get_array_metadata` may be set to `True` to specify that the metadata are to be computed for an array with empty dimensions collapsed---in other words, for an array of frequency-domain field components.
-by default, `get_array_metadata` does not collapse dimensions, as appropriate for metadata describing arrays of time-domain field components.
+The default is `collapse=False`, in which case `get_array_metadata` returns metadata appropriate for an array of time-domain field components

 The routine `get_dft_array_metadata` is equivalent to `get_array_metadata` with `collapse=True`.
 `get_dft_array_metadata` also accepts the convenience parameter `dft_cell` as an alternative to